Unleashing independence through challenge

 Grade 11 Student

-The eleventh-grade course unfolds over nine days through a combination of paddle and backpack expeditions.
+The Grade 11 course unfolds over nine days through a combination of paddle and backpack expeditions.
 Students explore remote and historical sites and have opportunities to connect with mountain villagers in North Gyeongsan as well as North and South Jeolla Provinces.
 Leadership is key as students design and purchase their own menus and select the best routes to their next camping destination.
 A full day of monitored solitude allows for deep reflection on life lessons in leadership, self-confidence, perseverance and shared humanity.
-This practice prepares them well for the daily challenges of high-school life and for their future senior Outdoor Education course.
+This practice prepares them well for the daily challenges of high school life and for their future senior Outdoor Education course.

 The senior course is a mountain backpack and river paddle course.
 Located throughout Gangwon, North Chungcheong and North Gyeongsang Provinces, students are supported by staff to initiate and run their own capstone experience.
 Groups plan and purchase their own food, select their own routes and campsites, and use the skills practiced throughout their Outdoor Education careers to lead themselves through their final, rite-of-passage expedition.
 Groups join together at the end of the course for a final celebration.
 Students make their triumphant return home as adults, ready for graduation — and a successful life of adventure and global citizenship.